mcoevert/WatchMyConversion/examples/google-analytics/README.md

-# Google Analytics integration for WatchMyConversion
+# Google Analytics integration for Watch My Conversion
-This examples explains how to intergrate Google Analytics with WatchMyConversion using a scheduled script hosted on http://script.google.com/
+This examples explains how to intergrate Google Analytics with Watch My Conversion using a scheduled script hosted on http://script.google.com/

 # Implementation steps
 1. Go to http://script.google.com/